There’s an ongoing debate on which form of CBD is better — CBD oil or CBD capsules?

 From there, CBD with other cannabinoids and terpenes will travel directly into the bloodstream through the network of tiny blood vessels under the tongue.
 Then you swallow the rest of the oil.

 Unflavored full-spectrum CBD oils have a distinct earthy taste that can also be harsh on the throat.
-If you don’t like the experience, you can mix CBD oil with food and beverages, but this will deteriorate its bioavailability.
+If you don’t like the experience, you can mask the taste of CBD oil by mixing it with food and beverages.
+However, if not done properly, it may deteriorate its bioavailability.

 The Pros of CBD Oil